Parihar07/Software-Architecture-with-Cpp-2E/Chapter05/README.md

 - Ninja Multi-Config
 - Visual Studio 17 2022

-Assuming you're on Linux or using WSL, configure a Conan profile and remotes by running:
+Assuming you're on Linux or using WSL, configure a local Conan profile and remotes by running:

 ```bash
 rm -rf ./build/